 Laser Treatment of the Retina

-The laser produces a pure, high-intensity beam of light energy, that can be precisely focused onto the retina.
+The laser produces a pure, high-intensity beam of light energy,which can be precisely focused onto the retina.
 Dr Khalil offers his expertise in laser treatment of the retina for cases with diabetes, vascular occlusions and others.

 Keratoplasty, Corneal Transplantation

-Cornea transplant, or Keratoplasty, is a highly refined surgery, in which Dr Khalil replaces a diseased and opaque cornea with a clear donor cornea, obtained from some of the best recognised international eye banks.
+Cornea transplant, or Keratoplasty, is a highly refined surgery, in which Dr Khalil replaces a diseased and opaque cornea with a clear donor cornea.

 LASIK & Femto-LASIK